Skip to content Skip to footer navigation

 It's going to take up prime position in your living room and provide countless enjoyable hours of Netflix bingeing, sports watching or movie marathoning, so the choice of which TV to buy is an important one.

-TVs are one of the most popular discounted items come sale time, and you'll also likely find lots of offers at non-traditional sale times, too, as retailers try to offload unsold stock to make way for new models.
+TVs are one of the most popular discounted items come sale time.
+And you'll likely find plenty of offers outside of regular sales periods too, as retailers try to offload unsold stock to make way for new models.

-But our experts urge caution if you're in the market for a new TV: retailers might discount some good-quality TVs, but they also discount plenty of mediocre models, too.
+But our experts urge caution if you're in the market for a new TV: retailers might discount some good-quality TVs, but they also discount plenty of mediocre models.

 And no-one wants to be stuck with poor picture quality and sub-par sound for years to come.

-To help you sort the star performers from the B-grade extras, our TV experts test about 45 models in our lab each year.
+To help you sort the star performers from the B-grade extras, our TV experts test over 40 models in our lab each year.

 We evaluate key factors you want to know about, including picture quality, sound, remote, energy use, user interface and more.

-Covering more than 90% of the market, we review popular brands such as LG, Sony, Samsung, TCL and Hisense, as well as lesser known ones such as Chiq, Ffalcon and Aldi's house brand, Bauhn.
+Covering more than 90% of the market, we review popular brands such as LG, Sony, Samsung, TCL and Hisense, along with lesser known ones such as Chiq, Ffalcon, and Aldi's house brand Bauhn.

 Do you even need a new TV?